stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Bath Tub]({{ site.pics_url }}20240724_075810.jpg)

 The family members often changed clothes up to seven times a day, bathing between changing, and possibly napping.
-To bath the lower half to freshen up, they could use these smaller soaking tubs.
+To bathe the lower half to freshen up, they could use these smaller soaking tubs.

 ![Lower Half Bath]({{ site.pics_url }}20240724_075723.jpg)